catid/tabby/PASSWORD.md

 	E = snowshoe_elligator(H(V)):
 		Elligator deterministically maps a 32 byte number to a curve point.
+		The point is multiplied by 4 (see discussion).

 	Choose random x = [1, q-1]